 The MCP is stored outside the TOE and loaded during startup by the PBL stored in the SP-ROM as part of the TOE.
-The PBL performs the following cold boot sequence:
+After being enabled by the TME, the PBL performs the following cold boot sequence:

-- 1. SP-PBL initializes all memory areas (programming of the SP-MPU of the SP-CPU). - 2.
-SP-PBL copies the MCP image from the DDR to the SP-RAM (not accessible by the rest of the SoC). - 3.
+- 1. At power on, the TME Sequencer and APPS PBL are booted up in parallel. - 2.
+The APPS PBL loads the TME Sequencer Software and the TME Core Software in TME Sequencer RAM and TME CPU RAM, respectively. - 3.
+The TME Sequencer Firmware in ROM authenticates the TME Sequencer Software image in TME Sequencer RAM. - 4.
+TME PBL authenticates the TME Core Software image in TME CPU RAM and jumps to it through the TME Mission ROM. - 5.
+Beyond this point, APPS PBL is in charge of loading sequentially the different components of the entire platform and TME Core Software in charge of authenticating them and taking them out of reset in case of successful authentication. - 6.
+When is time to boot up the SPU, the hypervisor checks the status of the SP-CPU and sends this status information to TME Core Software in RAM through a dedicated channel. - 7.
+As the TME Core Software in RAM is the only component with the ability to bring the SP-CPU out of reset, it proceeds by polling a secure register to verify the status of the secure processor and in case positive, brings the SP-CPU out of reset. - 8.
+SP-PBL initializes all memory areas (programming of the SP-MPU of the SP-CPU). - 9.
+SP-PBL copies the MCP image from the DDR to the SP-RAM (not accessible by the rest of the SoC). - 10.
 SP-PBL verifies the digital signature (ECC P-384 and SHA-256) of the (encrypted) MCP image stored in the SP-RAM.
-If this verification fails, the execution stops. - 4.
-SP-PBL decrypts the MCP image. - 5.
+If this verification fails, the execution stops. - 11.
+SP-PBL decrypts the MCP image. - 12.
 SP-PBL passes control to the MCP by jumping to the MCP.